vandanal187/1/Arpeggiator.md

 ### The Arpeggio

 Next let's pick a set of notes to arpeggiate over, like a C pentatonic scale.
 We'll set an interval and get the next note from the array on every loop.
-If the last argument of `triggerAttackRelease` is ommited, it defaults to the current time.
+If the last argument of `triggerAttackRelease` is omitted, it defaults to the current time.

 ```javascript
 var pattern = new Tone.Pattern(function(time, note){